Fantasia (performance): Fantasia in Algeria

-In Algeria the Fantasia goes back to the Numidian period.
-Fantasia is common in Algeria, there are frequent regional Fantasia festivals and cultural events.
-Popular festivals include the Sidi Yahia Bensafia d'Ouled N'hare in Tlemcen, the Sidi Ahmed Almadjoub festival in Naâma and Horse festival in Tiaret.
-Fantasia is also performed around the Annual Pilgrimage of Sidi Cheikh.
+Fantasia goes back to the period of Numidia (until the end of the Roman Republic).
+Fantasia is common in Algeria; there are frequent regional festivals and cultural events.
+Popular festivals include those of Sufi saints like that of Sidi Yahia Bensafia d'Ouled N'hare in Tlemcen and Sidi Ahmed Almadjoub in Naâma, and the Horse Festival in Tiaret.
+Fantasia is also performed around the annual ziyara (pilgrimage) of Sidi Cheikh.
 According to the Algerian Equestrian Federation, 350 traditional equestrian associations, spread across the whole of the national territory, perpetuate the Fantasia.

-The Fantasia in Algeria is usually performed on a delimited ground of more than one hundred meters long, either in groups made up of nine to eleven riders or individually.
-The aim is to showcase skill, speed, rifle firing display, traditional dress, as well as the horses and their harnesses.
+The Fantasia in Algeria is usually performed on a delimited ground of more than one hundred meters long, either in groups of nine to eleven riders or individually.
+The aim is to showcase skill, speed, rifle firing display, traditional dress, and the horses and their harnesses.

 The collective or group Fantasia is classified into two categories of games: the Temerad and the Guelba.
 In both games, the riders travel from one extremity of the course to the other and then execute the three stages of the Fantasia on their way back.
 A group leader is responsible for coordinating the performance by signalling, in the form of cries, the start of each stage.

 In the Temerad game, the riders approach the other end of the course at a walk, make a U-turn and await the signal from the group leader.
 At the start cry, the riders start galloping in a single line.
-At the second cry, the riders stand up, aligned shoulder to shoulder, holding the rifles in aim.
+At the second cry, the riders stand up, aligned shoulder to shoulder, holding the rifles at the ready.
 At the third cry, the riders deliver a single blast by firing their arms simultaneously and then continuing the ride without leaving the course until they reach the end in an orderly and calm manner.